Fox River Settlement: History

 The nucleus of the Fox River settlement was about 30 persons, whom came there in 1834–35.
 The settlement developed rapidly, before many years extending into Kendall, Grundy and DeKalb counties and becoming a distributing point in the westward march of Norwegian immigration during the following years.
 The settlement in Orleans County, New York, ceased to grow, the objective point of immigrants from Norway had been changed, and the Fox River region received large accessions, especially during the year 1836.

 Immigration from Norway, which heretofore had been more or less sporadic, in which individuals and very small groups were found to take part, now entered upon a new phase, beginning to assume the form of organized effort.
 The year 1836 inaugurated this change, while in 1837, there was something approaching an exodus from certain localities in Western Norway.
 The desire to emigrate to the U.S. had also now spread far beyond the original center, at Stavanger; the source of emigration was transferred to a more northerly region and with it, the course of settlement in the U.S. was not only directed to Illinois, but also soon extended into the northern border counties of Illinois and into southern and southeastern Wisconsin.

 This increased immigration is historically associated with two pioneers in New York, New Jersey, and Illinois: Gjert Hovland and Knud Slogvig.
 The former of these came to the U.S. in 1831, being probably the first immigrant from Hardanger.
 He was an early promoter of emigration from southwestern Norway, especially from his own province.
 He wrote letters home to friends urging emigration and these were circulated far and wide.
 In one of these letters from Morris County, New Jersey, 1835, he wrote enthusiastically of U.S. laws, and he contrasted its spirit of liberty with the oppression of the class aristocracy in Norway.
 He advised all who could do so to come to the U.S., where he said it was permitted to settle wherever one chose.
-Hovland was well known in several parishes in the province of South Bergenhus, and hundreds of copies of his letters were circulated there; they aroused the greatest interest among the people and were no small factor in leading many in that region to emigrate in 1836–37.
+Hovland was well known in several parishes in the county of Søndre Bergenhus, and hundreds of copies of his letters were circulated there; they aroused the greatest interest among the people and were no small factor in leading many in that region to emigrate in 1836–37.
 Thus, in 1836, a lay preacher travelling in Voss, Norway had in his possession one of Gjert Hovland's letters, which letter was read by Nils Röthe, Nils Bolstad and John H. Björgo and others.
 These three since said that it was the reading of Hovland's letter which induced them to immigrate.
 Gjert Hovland came to Illinois in 1835.
 His purchase of 160 acres of land in Miller Township was recorded on June 17, 1835, the same date that the purchases of Kleng Peerson, Nels Thompson and Thorsten Bjaaland were recorded.
 Gjert Hovland lived there till his death in 1870.